Documentation

 3. After that, requests protected by auth:sanctum will work normally

-The CSRF cookie endpoint, login endpoint, and logout endpoint are all configurable in the Auth Aware settings.
+The CSRF cookie endpoint, login endpoint, and logout endpoint are all configurable in Settings > General > Authentication.
 You can also configure custom login fields, it is not limited to email and password.
 After opening the session, you can interact with it through sidebar shortcuts:

 Note: Sanctum authentication is not available when using the MCP Server, as it requires an active application window to manage cookies and session state.